By scrolling down, you can refer to the following:-

 - Any queries?

-CHAIR & VICE CHAIR: At the Annual Meeting each May, the Council elects its Chair, currently Cllr.
-Carys Jones, and Vice Chair, currently Cllr.
-Edward Davies.
+CHAIR & VICE CHAIR: At the Annual Meeting each May, the Council elects its Chair and Vice Chair.
+You can see a list of the current elected Council members here.

 WHAT DOES YOUR COUNCIL DO?
 Community Councils are democratically elected local authorities.
 They seek to improve the well-being of their local communities.
 Your Community Council currently: